 “It's still magic even if you know how it's done.” ― Terry Pratchett, A Hat Full of Sky

-I came to plants and stories by the same route, as a child, in a fevered quest for magic in a frightening, cacophonous world.
+and I came to plants and stories by the same route, as a child, in a fevered quest for magic in a frightening, cacophonous world.
 Not everyone comes at it from that angle, but it worked out well for me.
 I learned to tell stories from the plants that I studied with endless curiosity even before I had words.
 From the stories I read later, I learned that plants have been spinning stories from their roots for as long as humans have had words, and very likely much longer.
 The tales of Berchta in her forest, guarding the ancient healing knowledge of the plants and Baba Jaga in her mortar intrigued me, and I looked for every detail of the herbs and magics laid down in that old lore.
 I was fascinated, and although I was certainly interested in the healing aspects, I was most drawn in by the interaction between woman and plant, person and place.
 Even as a child, I gathered Strawberry leaves for my tea, grew Thyme in my tiny garden and then tinctured it in vinegar.
 I learned about the styptic properties of Yarrow from an elderly neighbor in the barrio where I lived and was astounded yet again by the power of the green things growing all around me.